fastforwardlabs/blog_deprecated/_posts/2017-01-30-the-algorithms-behind-probabilistic-programming.md

 ## Bayesian Inference

-Probabilistic programming enables us to construct and fit [Bayesian models](http://www.kdnuggets.com/2016/11/how-bayesian-inference-works.html) in code.
+Probabilistic programming enables us to construct and fit [probabilistic models](http://www.kdnuggets.com/2016/11/how-bayesian-inference-works.html) in code.
 At its essence, Bayesian inference is a principled way to draw conclusions from incomplete or imperfect data, by interpreting data in light of prior knowledge of probabilities.
 As pretty much all real-world data is incomplete or imperfect in some way, it's an important (and old!) idea.